percona/k8spsmdb-docs/docs/ldap.md

 ```
 !!! note

-    If you are not sure about the approach to make references between user and group objects, [OpenDAP overlays](https://www.openldap.org/doc/admin24/overlays.html) provide one of the possible ways to go.
+    If you are not sure about the approach to make references between user and group objects, [OpenDAP overlays  :octicons-link-external-16:](https://www.openldap.org/doc/admin24/overlays.html) provide one of the possible ways to go.

 ## The MongoDB and Operator side